aarongustafson/pwa-widgets/README.md

 There are instances in which a templated widget is incapable of accomplishing the goal of a widget (e.g., turning on the microphone to identify the song that’s playing, frequently updating to display an accurate clock).
 For those instances, developers will a lot more control.
 This is where Rich Widgets come in.
 Rich Widgets are wholly developer managed at a URL they control.

 As fully-rendered web pages (analogous to an `iframe`), Rich Widgets need to come with some restrictions that protect user privacy and limit stress on system resources.
-Each Widget Host will likely have its own set of restrictions for Rich Widgets (if it even allows them).
+Each <a href="#dfn-widget-host">Widget Host</a> will likely have its own set of restrictions for Rich Widgets (if it even allows them).
 These will likely include:

 1. Limited RAM footprint - *recommendation TBD*,
 2. Limited JavaScript execution time - *recommendation TBD*,